osmandapp/web/main/docs/user/widgets/quick-action.md

 </Tabs>

-**Custom buttons** are additional buttons on the map that act the same as *Quick Action* button.
+**Custom buttons** are additional buttons on the map that act the same as the *Quick Action* button.
 You can create a button with one or more actions and display it on the map screen.
 Custom buttons are located in the *Configure screen → Buttons → Custom buttons* list.
-Each button has a profile independent actions list and should have a unique ***Name***, however button could be switched on/off individually for each **profile**.
+Each button has a profile-independent actions list and should have a unique ***Name***, however, a button could be switched on/off individually for each **profile**.

 All available [actions](#action-types) are identical to those that can be applied to the default quick action.
-Custom buttons could be a special ***Single-action*** button, so they will apply immediately once clicked without extra menu.
+Custom buttons can be configured as ***Single-action*** buttons, which apply the selected action immediately upon being tapped, without the need to navigate through an extra menu.

 ## Action Types